mantidproject/mantid/dev-docs/source/Testing/SliceViewer/SliceViewer.rst

     g.
 Disable the ROI tool

-        * This should automatically disable the line plot tool and the axes will be removed.
+        * The line plot tool should remain enabled.

 4. Try saving the figure (with and without ROI/lineplots).
 5. Test the colorbar and colorscale